Suicide Prevention

 - Educate children and teens about safe alcohol use

-- Be aware of hidden alcohols in other household products (mouthwash, hand sanitizer, rubbing alcohol, etc.)
+- Be aware of hidden alcohols in household products (mouthwash, hand sanitizer, rubbing alcohol, etc.)

 What is Depression?